 The Round Tip Steak

 Cut from the tip of the round primal, the round tip steak is typically untrimmed, so it still has fat along the end.
 If it is trimmed, it may be called a trimmed tip steak or ball tip steak.
-Since this steak is cut from near the tenderloin, it is quite tender.
-It's actually much more tender than other round steaks your butcher may offer.
+Since this steak is cut from near the tenderloin, it is quite tender, more so than other round steaks your butcher may offer.

 This steak is sometimes called a sirloin tip steak because of its proximity to the sirloin primal.
-That makes it a very economical steak when compared to expensive sirloin cuts like a top sirloin steak.
-However, it generally costs more than other round steaks.
+That makes it an economical steak when compared to expensive sirloin cuts like a top sirloin steak, though it generally costs more than other round steaks.

 To add to the confusion, the round tip steak can go by even more names.
 You might see it referred to as a breakfast steak, tip steak, knuckle steak, round knuckle peeled, or tip center steak.